 Acrylic Rise & Fall Pendant Lamp

-Materials: Smoked purple translucent acrylic lampshade resting on an opal acrylic diffuser.
-Metal parts & chromed metal parts (iron).
+Materials: Clear purple acrylic half round lampshade.
+White opal acrylic diffuser inside.
+Some metal parts & chromed metal parts (iron).
 Bakelite socket, aluminium canopy.
 Aluminium rise & fall mechanism with brass parts.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.